 There are currently more than 350 fiction and nonfiction books for students to read in My Program.
 Each book has been carefully matched to the reading level of each student.

-Yes, all the books come in My Program come with a read aloud function so that students can listen to a fluent reading of the book.
+Yes, all books from Level 0–20 include a read aloud function so that students can listen to a fluent reading of the book.

 Yes all the books come with a comprehension quiz.
 These are short quizzes of five or ten questions that check to see that students have understood what they have read.